 My pleasure, Brigette, all the best.

 Hey, guys, Bill again.
-Did you know that collagen is the main structural protein in the various connective tissues in animal bodies as the main component of connective tissue, it is the most common abundant protein in men mammals, making up from 25 to 35% of the whole body protein content. collagen in the form of elongated fibers is mostly found in fibrous tissues, such as tendons, ligaments and skin is also abundant in corneas cartilages, bones, blood vessels, the gut, into vertebral discs and the dentin in teeth.
+Did you know that collagen is the main structural protein in the various connective tissues in animal bodies as the main component of connective tissue, it is the most common abundant protein in men and mammals, making up from 25 to 35% of the whole body protein content. collagen in the form of elongated fibers is mostly found in fibrous tissues, such as tendons, ligaments, and skin is also abundant in corneas cartilages, bones, blood vessels, the gut, vertebral discs, and the dentin in teeth.

-We can tendons and ligaments, damage to blood vessels contributing to atherosclerosis, or hardening of the blood vessels which contribute to hemorrhages just like what I had heart attacks and many other serious illnesses.
-Protect your collagen remain looking young. heal your blood vessels can protect your eyes by simply removing sugar from your diet.
+We can tendons and ligaments, damage to blood vessels contributing to atherosclerosis, or hardening of the blood vessels which contributes to hemorrhages just like what I had heart attacks and many other serious illnesses.
+Protect your collagen and remain looking young. heal your blood vessels and can protect your eyes by simply removing sugar from your diet.

-Now if you’d like this episode of the transit lounge podcast, go across to iTunes and leave us a five star review.
+Now if you’d like this episode of the transit lounge podcast, go across to iTunes and leave us a five-star review.
 This will help others discover the show and could help make a positive change in their life.
-Also, if you found this episode helpful, and you know someone that needs to hear this, do please share it with them by posting on Facebook, Twitter, or other social media sites that you frequent.
+Also, if you found this episode helpful, and you know someone that needs to hear this, please share it with them by posting it on Facebook, Twitter, or other social media sites that you frequent.

-It will help me reach people that are in need could make all the difference in somebody’s life.
-That may be doing a tough at the moment.
+It will help me reach people that are in need and could make all the difference in somebody’s life.
+That may be tough at the moment.
 Until the next episode.
 Thank you for listening to the transit lounge podcast.

 The presenters and special guests of this podcast intend to provide accurate and helpful information to their listeners.
 These podcasts can not take into consideration individual circumstances and are not intended to be a substitute for independent medical advice from a qualified health professional.